pwjensen/BetterBarCrawlApp/WeeklyReports/Week1.md

 </ol>

 # Agenda
-- Goals:
+Goals:

-- Progress Report:
+Progress Report:
 - Contributed to the requirements paper.
 - Discussed possible software tools to be used.

-- Plans for next week:
+Plans for next week:
 - Coordinate with the team to review roles and assign tasks.

+Questions:
+- Is Kotlin the right choice for front-end so the focus of the project is narrower, only worrying about one OS, or is the flexibility of React Native too appealing to neglect?
+- What other tools/parts of the tech stack should we consider?

 # Contributions

-- Chastidy:
+## Chastidy:
+Goals:

+Completed Tasks:

+Issues:

+Plans/Goals:

-- Greg:
+## Greg:
+Goals:

+Completed Tasks:

+Issues:

+Plans/Goals

-- Paul:
+## Paul:
+Goals:

+Completed Tasks:
+- Setup GitHub and formatted current documents based on specs requested by professor.

+Issues:
+- Unsure of exact roles for each team member

+Plans/Goals:
+- Solidify role in team

+## Tamara:
+Goals:

+Completed Tasks:
-- Tamara: Contributed to requirements report.
+- Contributed to requirements report.
 - Product Description: completed and now includes some app's major features and stretch goals.
 - Use Case: wrote use case, process of looking for nearby bars.

+Issues:

+Plans/Goals: